 One Week to Overhaul a Kitchen on a Budget

-Whether you are updating a basement suite as a homeowner, updating a suite you’re renting or are doing a bridge-upgrade until you can do a full renovation - there are a few simple things that don’t cost a lot but can significantly change the look and feel of a kitchen.
+Whether you are updating a basement suite as a homeowner, updating a suite you’re renting or are doing a bridge-upgrade until you can do a full renovation - there are a few simple things that don’t cost a lot but can really change the look and feel of a kitchen.
 Raquelle and Jean had one week and a limited budget of less than $800 to turn their basement suite kitchen around.
-Raquelle gives us the down-low on how they used cupboards, walls, fixtures, furniture and countertops to update their outdated kitchen on a budget:
+Raquelle gives us the down-low on how they used cupboards, walls, fixtures, furniture and countertops to refresh their outdated kitchen on a budget:

 Past renters had used book shelves to try to create a bit more room but they ended up creating a look of disorganized clutter where nothing matched.